Atomium – European Institute for Science, Media and Democracy

-Atomium – European Institute for Science, Media and Democracy (EISMD) is an international non-profit organisation based in Brussels.
-The Institute convenes European universities, media, global businesses, governments and policymakers to develop innovative initiatives and frontier thinking based on scientific evidence to provide evidence-based analysis and advice in governmental and decision-making processes.
+Atomium European Institute for Science and Democracy (EISMD) is an international non-profit organisation based in Brussels.
+The Institute convenes European universities, global businesses and policymakers to develop innovative initiatives and frontier thinking based on scientific evidence to provide evidence-based analysis and advice in governmental and decision-making processes.

-The organisation was launched publicly in 2009 at the European Parliament in Brussels by the former French President Valéry Giscard d'Estaing and Michelangelo Baracchi Bonvicini, now Honorary President and President.
+The organisation was launched publicly in 2009 at the European Parliament in Brussels by the former French President Valéry Giscard d'Estaing and Michelangelo Baracchi Bonvicini.

-Mission

-The mission is to promote a stronger connection between scientists and policy makers encouraging evidence-based policy making and to foster a stronger cooperation between academia and business.

 History

 In 2006 Atomium - European Institute for Science, Media and Democracy was formally founded under the Law of Belgium as International Non-Profit Organisation (Association International Sans But Lucratif).
 During its start-up, the institute involved more than forty leading European universities and businesses as its members, building a large network of political leaders such as Valéry Giscard d'Estaing, Felipe González, Tony Blair, Esko Aho, Jerzy Buzek, Jean-Claude Juncker, Angela Merkel.
-The first Secretary General of Atomium-EISMD was Bruno Le Maire, currently French Minister of Economy.
+The first Secretary General of Atomium-EISMD was Bruno Le Maire, French Minister of Economy (2017-2024).